jeet-parikh/FutureMakers2022/README.md

 7/26: Today I learned about affective computing and explored a model that classiifed audio signals from male and female actors into various emotional categories.

 7/27: Today I learned about autoencoders and how both the encoder and decoder work together to reconstruct an image.
 I was particularly interested by the decoder, which served a generator.

+7/28: Today I learned about natural language processing, and all the steps required to make it work.
+I explored various types of language preprocessing, like tokenization, stemming, lemmatizers.
+I also learned about rnns and how they work.